melt-umn/melt-website/silver/concepts/determinism/index.md

    ##### Potential solutions:

    1. Don't run a determinism test on this grammar.
-This should eventually change to be some sort of warning, indicating that the grammar passes but that the test is inneffective.
+This should eventually change to be some sort of warning, indicating that the grammar passes but that the test is ineffective.

    2. If this is intentional, move these productions to a grammar that also has a production with a marking terminal at the front.
 If this is unintentional (there are productions with a marking terminal, but they're binary operators, for example) then the grammar needs to be changed to move the marking terminal to the front of a production.